hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 * `type` - The type of Managed Service Identity.

-* `identity_ids` - A list of IDs for User Assigned Managed Identity resources to be assigned.
+* `identity_ids` - A list of User Assigned Managed Identity IDs assigned to this resource.

 ---